QuentinMahieu/Project_Soccer/README.md

 2. **Average Age**: of the playing group
 3. **Average Height**: of the playing group
 4. **Diversity**: examining the makeup of a team by the origin of players
-5. **Cohesiveness**: the years a playing group has played together.
+5. **Player Variables**: looking at the skillset that makes up a team

 ## First steps
 1. ~~Find data sources required for analysis~~